Take an Official State-Approved Hunter Safety Course

 Costs and Fees for Oklahoma Hunting Licenses

-Additional permits such as deer tags, turkey permits, or migratory bird stamps carry separate fees, which can range from $5 to $50 depending on the species and hunt type.
+Additional permits, such as deer tags, turkey permits, or migratory bird stamps, carry separate fees, which can range from $5 to $50 depending on the species and hunt type.
 Some permits are limited draw and require application during specific periods.

-Additional Permits or Tags You Might Need
+Additional Permits or Add-Ons You Might Need (Oklahoma)

 Frequently Asked Questions